k-tod/Lossnay-VL50-control-via-M5AtomS3-IR-unit/README.md

 2. Upload this Arduino sketch to your M5Stack device.

 3. The sketch will monitor the temperature and humidity.
-When the humidity exceeds a certain threshold (70% in this example), it will activate the fan on a high setting via IR command.
+When the humidity exceeds a certain threshold (65% in this example), it will activate the fan on a high setting via IR command.
 Otherwise, it will run the fan on a low setting.
+4. There is also a feedback loop implemented to check if the IR command was succesfull, via a Airflow sensor(Renesas FS1015)

-5. The display will show temperature, humidity, and fan status.
+5. The display will show temperature, humidity, Raw Airflow value and fan status.

 6. Adjust the thresholds and timings in the code as needed for your specific application.